chuckbag/net/OS/unix/README.md

 - [snmp](snmp.md): polling and alerting tool
 - [ntpd](ntpd.md): Setting up your box to host or query the correct time.
 - [nload](nload.md): view network interface traffic
-- UNetbootin allows you to create bootable Live USB drives for Ubuntu, Fedora, and other Linux distributions without burning a CD.
+- [UNetbootin](http://unetbootin.sourceforge.net/) allows you to create bootable Live USB drives for Ubuntu, Fedora, and other Linux distributions without burning a CD.
 It runs on both Windows and Linux.
-- Infra Recorder: a free opensource Image/CD Burning program
-- Network monitoring on Linux:

 ### Services:
 - [cron](cron.md): running scripts at specific times